-Use a toilet bowl brush to swish the cleaner around the bowl, underneath the rim, and as far into the trap as possible.
+Going back to bowl duty, grab a long-handled toilet bowl brush, open the lid, and swish the bowl cleaner around inside and as far into the trap as you can.
 Flush to rinse.

 Each week, pour 1 cup of baking soda into the bowl to keep it fresh.
-And finally, once a month pour a half-gallon of white vinegar into the bowl to keep it ring-free.
+And once a month, pour a half-gallon of white vinegar into the bowl to keep it ring-free.
 Let it soak overnight before flushing.

 Teach your kids to flush.
 Period.
 This is one rule you'll want your kids to follow, especially when they're visiting at friends' homes.
 This rule can be broken only during seven-year droughts.